VsalCode/VsalCode/README.md

 <h2 align="left">Hi 👋!
-I`m Muhamad Faisal Ilham, I`m currently studying in Koda Academy</h2>
+I'm Muhamad Faisal Ilham, currently studying at Koda Academy</h2>

-<h4 align="left">I'm currently diving deep into Fullstack Web Development with a focus on Golang through an intensive bootcamp at Koda Academy.
-With a foundation in frontend development and graphic design, I'm expanding my skills to become a well-rounded developer.</h4>
+<h4 align="left">I'm currently immersing myself in Fullstack Web Development with a focus on Golang through an intensive bootcamp at Koda Academy.
+With a background in graphic design, I'm expanding my skill set to become a well-rounded developer.</h4>

 ###